Sauté vs Sear: Pick the Right Technique

 Sautéing vs searing is one of those tiny distinctions that fixes a shocking number of cooking problems.
 If your meat turns gray, your vegetables get watery, or your garlic burns before anything tastes good, you’re usually using the wrong heat + movement combo.

-These are core “master moves” inside Master Cooking Techniques, because once you can choose sauté vs sear correctly, browning, texture, and timing get dramatically easier.
-For deeper crust rules and the no-sticking setup, go next to pan-searing.
+These are the master moves inside Master Cooking Techniques, because once you can sauté or pan-sear correctly, browning, texture, and timing get dramatically easier.

 Emma Sam